Timeline

 2007

-This year the brand moved to its new flagship location nestled just off Sloane Square, at 12 Symons Street.
-This remains the Kiki McDonough flagship store today.
+This year marked the biggest step in Kiki McDonough history, with the move to the brand’s new flagship location nestled just off Sloane Square, at 12 Symons Street.

 2008